 What is a journal publication?

 Most students are familiar with reading textbooks and websites but unfamiliar with journal publications when they start university.
-In Levels 1 and 2, textbooks are often the main source of student reading; as you progress into levels 3 and 4, and on to postgraduate study, you are expected to draw on relevant research articles in journal publications rather than rely on textbooks.
+In Levels 1 and 2, textbooks are often the main source of student reading; as you progress into Levels 3 and 4, and on to postgraduate study, you're expected to draw on relevant research articles in journal publications rather than rely on textbooks.

 Journal publications include studies/articles/papers which are peer-reviewed.
 This means that any article included in a journal, has been very rigorously reviewed against strict criteria and standards by a panel of researchers or scholars in the field.

-• Your module handbook will identify a selection of journal publications which are useful and directly relevant to your subject.
+- Your module handbook will identify a selection of journal publications that are useful and directly relevant to your subject.

-• In your assignments it is expected that you will refer to a range of research articles to develop your discussion of the particular topic.
+- In your assignments, you'll be expected to refer to a range of research articles to develop your discussion of the particular topic.

 What are research articles?